 Cash Play Activity

-There was one $1/$2 table running on Sunday afternoon as the tournament started.
+There was one $1/$2 table running on Sunday afternoon.
 That table immediately broke when the tournament started.
-However, it restarted within about an hour as people began busting the tournament and dealers became available.
+However, it restarted within about an hour as people began busting out of the tournament and dealers became available.
 This table was sustained the rest of the afternoon as players dropped from the tournament, with a second cash table eventually added.
 The Dover Poker Room does not report numbers to either Poker Atlas or Bravo.
-We are thus unable to determine their cash activity beyond the time we were there.
+We are thus unable to determine their cash activity on an ongoing basis.
+However, given our own experience, one to two tables of $1/$2 No Limit seems to be the norm.
+However, you will occassionally find bigger stakes in Jamie’s Room as well.

 The Dover Poker Room is currently holding two tournaments a week: Friday evening and Sunday afternoon.
 The 5:30pm Friday tournament has $140 buy-in plus $10 dealer add-on for a 25K starting stack with 20-minute blinds.

-The 1:00pm Sunday tournament (we played in the inaugural one) requires a $90 buy-in with a possible $10 dealer add-on, and a 5k bonus for signing up before the tournament starts for a total 35K starting stack.
-There are 30-minute blinds overall, with a 40-minute level at 500-1,00o, right before the first break.
-Blind level increases are fairly gradual through the 1k/2K level, and the BB ante does not kick in until the 600-1,200 level.
+The 1:00pm Sunday tournament requires a $90 buy-in with a possible $10 dealer add-on, and a 5k bonus for signing up before the tournament starts for a total 35K starting stack.
+There are 30-minute blinds overall.
+While this tournament originally had an excellent structure, the play is now fairly shallow.
+We are sad to see the gradual changes that drove this tournament from the best in New England to the edge of bingo poker.
 There is no re-entry.
-There were 76 entrants in the inaugural tournament.
+There are generally 70 to 80 players on a given Sunday.

 A couple of aspects of the Sunday tournament could use some tweaking.
 The first break does not happen until 2 hours and 40 minutes into the tournament and the second break is not for another 2 hours and 20 minutes.
 Breaks every two hours would be a welcome relief to older bladders, jonesing smokers, and those who like to breathe fresh air more regularly.
-Also, because the chip up doesn’t happen until the second break, having the $100 denomination chips on the table becomes a bit of a pain when you are playing 3K/6k.
-One guy paid off part of a 40K all-in by slowly counting out his 100 and 500 chips rather than using larger denominations.
+Also, because the chip up doesn’t happen until the second break, having the $100 denomination chips on the table becomes a pain when you are playing 3K/6k.
+On our first visit, one guy paid off part of a 40K all-in by slowly counting out his 100 and 500 chips rather than using larger denominations.

 Overall Assessment of the Dover Poker Room

 The redesigned Dover Poker Room does not disappoint.
 While not the largest room in New Hampshire, it’s one of the nicest.
 Dover’s tournament offerings are much appreciated by those who have been decrying the reduction in New Hampshire tournament action over the past two years (like us!).
-The Dover Poker Room’s Sunday tournament is clearly going to be a big draw, offering one of the best structures we’ve seen anywhere at a $100 price point.
-The Dover Poker Room joined the New Hampshire poker fray this month in a big way.
+The Dover Poker Room’s Sunday tournament is a regular draw at the comparatively affordable $100 price point.

 The redesigned Dover Poker Room does not disappoint.
 While not the largest room in New Hampshire, it’s one of the nicest.The Dover Poker Room’s Sunday tournament is clearly going to be a big draw, offering one of the best structures we’ve seen anywhere at a $100 price point.